operand/agency/README.md

 # Roadmap

-My goal is to maintain a minimal, natural, and practical API for bringing human, artificial, and other computing systems together, with the following priorities.
+The goal is to maintain a minimal, natural, and practical API for bringing human, artificial, and other computing systems together, with the following priorities.

 ## Priorities